jinyongnan810/flutter-practice/README.md

               })
         ])
   ]);
-// 2. create MeterialApp with .router, and set the routes MaterialApp.router(
+// 2. create MaterialApp with .router, and set the routes MaterialApp.router(
           title: "Kin's Page",
           scaffoldMessengerKey: scaffoldMessengerKey,